top of page

 • “The Importance of letting go”

 * You can find this article in Nature Mental Health online journal.
 It is open access which means that you can access it for free.
-That didn't mean that the publication was at no cost.
-Open access, simply means that the costs have been taken care by the agency or organisation that funded this work.

 THE FLOWERS